aaravrasquinha-sys/AI-Bioacoustic-Monitoring-System/README.md

 ## 👥 Team & Acknowledgments

-Built by [Your Name] and team, originally pitched and awarded **1st place at the IEEE Sustainathon**.
+Built by Aarav Rasquinha,but originally pitched by Team Triple AAA Battery and awarded **1st place at the IEEE Sustainathon**.
 Training audio sourced from the [Xeno-canto](https://xeno-canto.org/) community bird-sound archive.

 ## 📄 License